-On March 22, 2020, it was announced that officials of Tarrant County have voted to close all non-essential businesses and begin imposing civil penalties against all individuals who are found disobeying emergency orders.
+On March 22, 2020, it was announced that officials of Tarrant County have voted to close all non-essential businesses and begin enforcing Coronavirus orders and imposing civil penalties against all individuals who are found disobeying emergency orders.

 The COVID-19 pandemic has changed the world, and Tarrant County is beginning to take action in hopes of containing the virus.
 Judge Glen Whitley has issued an order to close non-essential businesses to begin stopping the spread of the virus.
 According to the order, non-essential businesses include malls, retail stores, tattoo shops, hair and nail salons, and massage parlors.